Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.

 - Vaginal delivery is successful in only about 60 to 80% of women who have had one previous cesarean delivery.

 - There is a very small risk that the uterus might rupture.

 Did You Know...

-An obstetrician, an anesthesiologist, nurses, and sometimes a pediatrician are involved in this surgical procedure.
-Use of anesthetics, intravenous drugs, antibiotics, and blood transfusions helps make a cesarean delivery safe.
+An obstetrician, an anesthesiologist, nurses, and sometimes a pediatrician are involved in a cesarean delivery.
+Use of anesthetics, drugs given intravenously, antibiotics, and blood transfusions helps make a cesarean delivery safe.

 For a cesarean delivery, an incision can be made in the upper or lower part of the uterus.